-Curse words have been shunned for centuries—and not just that the bad language kind.
+Curse words have been shunned for centuries—and not just the bad language kind.
 Rather, the power of curse words lies in literal words that bring bad omen.
-For many fisherfolks, there are certain beliefs that saying such a word out loud brings on a jinx of bad luck.
+For many fisherfolks, there are certain beliefs that saying such a word out loud brings bad luck.
 Forbidden unlucky words include rabbit, pig, rat, and salmon.
 Nevertheless, salmon is a sacred, treasured fish still sought after today.

 For unbelievable catches, turn to the professional fishing guides at River Adventures.
 We can add a whole new meaning to your fishing experience with our once-in-a-lifetime experiences.
 With expertise, knowledge, and luck on your side, we can show you what the best salmon fishing in Idaho has to offer on the Salmon River.
 There’s nothing fishy about our salmon trips—contact our team today to learn more.